aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/test/cloudformation/README.md

 ## Clean-up

-1. **Provider Account** Remove both the VPC Lattice service, so the automation can notify the Networking Account and the DNS configuration is removed.
+1. **Provider Account** Remove the VPC Lattice service, so the automation can notify the Networking Account and the DNS configuration is removed.

 ```
 aws cloudformation delete-stack --stack-name TestProviderAccount --region {REGION}